phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 <!-- more -->

-TODO github, issues, comments, etc

-TODO build for x86_64-unknown-linux-gnu?
-Or use platform specific binary inspection tools (e.g. objdump on linux, xxx on Windows and yyy on Mac)?

 ## Introduction
 To write an operating system kernel, we need code that does not depend on any operating system features.
 This means that we can't use threads, files, heap memory, the network, random numbers, standard output, or any other features requiring OS abstractions or specific hardware.
 Which makes sense, since we're trying to write our own OS and our own drivers.